 In recent years, the vibration behaviour of the rotating components has gained significant importance.
 Advancement in engineering technology, light weight designs, downsized engines and advanced torque lockup strategies, emphasize the importance of developing an in depth understanding of rotating component vibrations.

-There are three methods for Analysing Vibration in Rotating Components:
+There are three methods for Torsional Vibration Analysis in Rotating Components:

 i) Angular Vibration: How rotational speed is changing over individual rotations, it is also called as Torsional Vibration.

 ii) Twist: Difference in rotation between the two points of the shaft.

 iii) General Noise and Vibration of Rotating Components: This uses tachometer and other noise, vibration signal of the system to study the general characteristics of the rotating component.

 In this blog our focus of discussion is on the Torsional Vibration (TV) parameters of rotary machine, its impact on them, measuring techniques, hardware requirement for data capture, processing, interpretation of result from the torsional vibration analysis and its reduction.